- Routing · how layers compose and how docs get loaded

 - Deciding when to write a Decision Record is a judgment call; some teams will under-record and others over-record.

-docs/changes/view goes away.
-Readers who want a quick scan rely ongit log, the PR list, and the decision catalog instead. - Scratch plans living outside the repo means they do not participate in PR review.
-That is the point, but it means context that used to be in the plan has to move into the PR description or the commit messages.
+- Scratch plans living outside the repo means they do not participate in PR review.
+That is the point, but it means context the author wants reviewers to see has to move into the PR description or the commit messages.

-These costs are acceptable because they buy a cleaner split between transient and durable artifacts, a realistic home for negative decisions, and an end to the dual-maintenance burden between committed process docs and the code they describe.
+These costs are acceptable because they buy a cleaner split between transient and durable artifacts, a realistic home for negative decisions, and narratives that stay accurate without dual-maintenance.

 Recommendation